 Service Establishment: If the service ordered has not been made available to you within 12 months, any service establishment deposit will be returned on request.
 Your deposit will be forfeited if you choose not to proceed with your order once the service is available to you.
 Charges are payable in advance.
 Prices are in GBP.
 Services have an initial minimum service period from when service is delivered (18 months for ‘Fibre 20’, ‘Fibre 50’ and ‘Fibre 100’, 36 months for ‘Classic’’, 24 months for ‘Unlimited’ and 12 months for ‘Full Bore’) after which one months notice of cancellation is required to terminate.
-Orders are subject to Pine Media’s General Terms and Conditions below which includes your grant of a permanent Wayleave under the Electronic Communications Code to permit the Company to place apparatus on your property and to keep it there; services are provided subject to Pine Media’s Acceptable Use Policy which can be found at www.pinemedia.net/fair-usage-policy/
+Orders are subject to Pine Media’s General Terms and Conditions below which includes your grant of a permanent Wayleave under the Electronic Communications Code to permit the Company to place apparatus on your property and to keep it there.
+For residential Air-Fibre this Wayleave only remains in force until you chose to terminate service with us.
+Services are provided subject to Pine Media’s Acceptable Use Policy which can be found at www.pinemedia.net/fair-use-policy/

 (1) Pine Media Limited is a company incorporated in England under Company registration number 09571618 whose registered office is 19 Woodhouse Gardens, Ruddington, NG11 6BF referred to as (“Company or we/us”); and